jadijadi/lpic1book/content/1092_basic_network_configuration.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
 ```

-As you can see \_down\_ing the interface removed it from the list of active interfaces, using switch `-a` will tell the `ifconfig` to show ALL interfaces, even if they are down.
+As you can see, downing the interface removed it from the list of active interfaces, using switch `-a` will tell the `ifconfig` to show ALL interfaces, even if they are down.

-In may systems there are `ifup` and `ifdown` commands directly to up and down interfaces easily.
+In many systems there are `ifup` and `ifdown` commands directly to up and down interfaces easily.
 They work just like `ifup eth0`.

 These predefined configs are located at `/etc/network/interfaces` on Debian based machines and in `/etc/sysconfig/network-scripts/` in RPM based computers.